getsentry/sentry-cli/README.md

 ## Compiling

-In case you want to compile this yourself you need to run a nightly build of Rust.
-We keep the lock file in the repo so that builds are stable.
-The following nightly version is known to work: `2016-10-08`
+In case you want to compile this yourself you need to build this with Rust 1.15.
+If it's not stable yet, anything after beta 3 will work.

 Use rustup to compile:

-    $ rustup override set nightly-2016-10-08
+    $ rustup override set beta
     $ cargo build

 In case you get OpenSSL errors you need to compile with the path to the